 Are there curtains or cords nearby?
 Any furniture that he can climb on?
 Keeping the space around baby’s crib clear keeps him safely contained in the crib long-term.

-Many parents, especially new ones, wonder what clothes a baby or a newborn should sleep in.
+Many parents wonder what clothes a baby should sleep in.
 One of the best ways to keep your baby safe while sleeping is to have your baby wear a sleep sack, or “wearable blanket.”

 Sleep sacks are fantastic because they keep your baby warm, comfortable and safe all night long.
 Duvets and loose blankets are a suffocation risk for children under 12 months.
 Plus, you’ll have peace of mind (and sleep better) because you’re not worrying about your baby kicking off a loose blanket 47 times every night!